-Operational aims to discover how interventions work and how they can be improved.
-Bridging the Gaps has conducted operational research in five of the sixteen programme countries: Kenya, Ukraine, Vietnam, Kyrgyzstan and Costa Rica.
+In the first phase of the programme (2011 – 2015) Bridging the Gaps has conducted operational research in five of the sixteen programme countries: Kenya, Ukraine, Vietnam, Kyrgyzstan and Costa Rica.
 Local teams conducted the studies in close collaboration with country partner organisations and stakeholders.
 The results were used to shape the programme for the current second phase (2016- 2020).
 Also in the second phase research is conducted that builds on the outcomes of these previous findings.

 Kenya: Reaching key populations and improving their access to HIV services

 The operational research in Kenya identified good practices and lessons learned related to reaching underserved key populations with STI/HIV prevention, treatment, care and support.
 Based on interviews with 135 key population members and experts, this study identifies strategies to improve access to these services.
 Findings indicate that Bridging the Gaps has effectively reached out to key populations in various ways.
 The study shows that it is essential to:

 - Reach those currently not accessing services, by building trust with communities of key populations and better utilising their social networks.

 - Continue sensitisation of health care providers to help decrease stigmatisation of and discrimination against key populations.

 Ukraine: Better access to services for adolescents who use drugs

 In Ukraine, operational research explored the barriers to access and the adherence to HIV prevention programmes of young people who use drugs,.
 Based on interviews with 85 young people who use drugs and 24 experts, the report provides three main recommendations: